kubev2v/forklift.github.io/index.md

 ## Discussion

 To discuss with the maintainers, reach out in [slack](https://kubernetes.slack.com/archives/CR85S82A2) in [kubernetes](https://slack.k8s.io/) workspace or reach out to us in the [forum](https://groups.google.com/g/forklift-dev).

+To see the current plans for the project take a look at the [Roadmap June 2021 Slides](https://github.com/konveyor/forklift/blob/main/roadmap/Konveyor_Forklift_Roadmap-June_2021.pdf)

+Join us!